-University of California Curriculum Integration (UCCI) is an initiative of Academic Preparation and Relations with Schools and Colleges–Undergraduate Admissions at UC Office of the President.
+University of California Curriculum Integration (UCCI) is an initiative of A-G and Transfer Policy Analysis & Coordination - Educational Innovationss and Services at UC Office of the President.
 Initial funding for the UCCI Initiative was administered by the California Department of Education, UC’s partner agency, beginning in 2010 through June of 2019.

 The UCCI Initiative aligns with UC’s teaching and public service mission by supporting the creation of innovative college-prep courses and making them publicly available for any California high school to teach.
 In service of this mission, UCCI has convened educators from throughout the state to:

 Develop model frameworks for engaging, relevant integrated courses that integrate A-G academic work with Career Technical Education (CTE), and

 Create a culture of collaboration among educators to expand the opportunities for contexualized learning throughout California and beyond.

 Each of UCCI’s unique courses was developed at a UCCI Institute–a multi-day curriculum development extravaganza–by a team of CTE and academic subject teachers.
 Their curriculum design work was supported by UCCI-trained facilitators and content advisors, who helped to ensure that each new course met CTE and Common Core State Standards while also meeting UC’s criteria for A-G courses.